-Since the usual rank invariant is incomplete, even on the subcategory of {\em interval-decomposable} modules (i.e. modules isomorphic to direct sums of interval modules), we will consider a generalization of the rank invariant that probes the existence of `features' in the module across arbitrary intervals~$\int\subseteq\pos$, not just across closed segments.
-This generalization is known to be complete on interval-decomposable modules---see~\cite{kim2018generalized} or our Proposition~\ref{prop:complete}: \begin{definition} Let $\Mod\in\Rep\pos$.
+\newversion{The {\em generalized rank invariant} is a construction introduced by Kim and M\'emoli~\cite{kim2018generalized} which} probes the existence of `features' in the module across arbitrary intervals~$\int\subseteq\pos$: \begin{definition} Let $\Mod\in\Rep\pos$.
 Given an interval $\int\subseteq\pos$, the {\em generalized rank} of $\Mod$ over $\int$, denoted by $\Rk_\int \Mod$, is defined by: